 40 Hour Teacher Workweek club, but I'd rather you click over to Angela's site to get the full details directly from her.

 This is a one year program, and the cost of joining is not much more than going to the movies once a month or a few visits to Starbucks.
-If you're wondering if the cost is worth the investment, you should read the comments on last night's Facebook post.
+If you're wondering if the cost is worth the investment, you should read the comments on this Facebook post.
 Over a dozen teachers who have already signed up for the club shared why they think it's totally worth the subscription fee.
-You can pay in monthly or quarterly installments, or skip the recurring charges and pay a one time fee for the full membership.
+You can pay in quarterly installments, or skip the recurring charges and pay a one time fee for the full membership.
 Once your year is up, you will have ongoing access to all the club resources at no further cost.
 Click here to learn more.